redis/hiredis/README.md

 The library comes with multiple APIs.
 There is the *synchronous API*, the *asynchronous API* and the *reply parsing API*.

+## UPGRADING

+Version 0.9.0 is a major overhaul of hiredis in every aspect.
+However, upgrading existing code using hiredis should not be a big pain.
+The key thing to keep in mind when upgrading is that hiredis >= 0.9.0 uses a `redisContext*` to keep state, in contrast to the stateless 0.0.1 that only has a file descriptor to work with.

 ## SYNCHRONOUS API

 To consume the synchronous API, there are only a few function calls that need to be introduced: